Utah’s Definition of Defamation

 Online Defamation of Character Tip: Setting up Google Alerts is an effective way to monitor your online reputation and any negative keywords associated with it.
 Google Alerts is free, and will notify you immediately if your name is mentioned in conjunction with any of your inputted keywords.

-If you’ve been the victim of online defamation and want to remove it, reach out to the defamation removal lawyers of Minc Law.
+If you’ve been the victim of online defamation and want to remove it, reach out to the internet defamation lawyers of Minc Law.

 Utah’s Pleading Standard for Defamation